isc-projects/bind9/doc/arm/reference.rst

    query logging can be activated at runtime using the command ``rndc querylog on``, or deactivated with :option:`rndc querylog off <rndc querylog>`.

+.. namedconf:statement:: responselog
+   :tags: logging, server
+   :short: Specifies whether response logging should be active when :iscman:`named` first starts.

+   Response logging complements :any:`querylog` by logging the rcode of previous queries along with the queries' name, type and class.

+   Response logging can also be activated at runtime using the command ``rndc responselog on``, or deactivated with :option:`rndc responselog off <rndc responselog>`.

 .. namedconf:statement:: check-names
    :tags: query, server
    :short: Restricts the character set and syntax of certain domain names in primary files and/or DNS responses received from the network.